Dream Cruise: Plot

 Eiji knocks Jack out and imprisons Yuri in the bathroom.
 Jack is forced to fight a possessed Eiji and defeats him by stabbing him.
 Eiji falls apart and stumbles overboard.
 Jack hears Yuri crying out for help, but is stopped by Eiji's severed arm; and as he struggles with the limb, the bathroom of the boat begins to fill with water.
 As she is about to drown, Yuri receives a vision about what happened to Naomi: She had confronted Eiji, who told his wife that he had only married her for her inheritance.
 Naomi refused to let him divorce her or take her money; so Eiji killed her and dumped her body overboard, namely at the exact place he had stopped their boat on this trip.

-Jack manages to free Yuri from her deathtrap, but they can't call for help because the radio has been destroyed.
+Jack manages to free Yuri from her death trap, but they can't call for help because the radio has been destroyed.
 Yuri is suddenly possessed by Naomi and attacks Jack.
 Jack tries to slay Naomi with a hatchet, when Sean's spirit suddenly appears and stays his hand, revealing it to be a cruel illusion created by Naomi to trick Jack into killing Yuri.
 Pursued by Naomi, Yuri convinces Jack to overcome his fear and jump overboard.
 As the boat disappears in the distance, Yuri believes they have escaped, and she and Jack embrace in relief.
 Naomi reappears, trying to drag Yuri underwater; but Sean intervenes once again and takes the vengeful Naomi back to the bottom of the sea.
 The story ends with Jack now married to Yuri, finally free of his past with the knowledge that Sean has never blamed him for his death.

-Details

-Dream Cruise was filmed in Japan with a Japanese crew and mostly Japanese cast.
-It was filmed as a full length 90 minute movie that was shortened to 60 minutes for its airing on Showtime.
-For its DVD release, it is restored to its full running time though the DVD box erroneously states it remains at 60 minutes.